GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/solutions.md

 	--set redis.replica.replicaCount=0 \
 	--set redis.metrics.enabled=false
 ```
-You’ll get some warnings and `resource mapping not found` messages, but that won’t be a problem for this exercise
+You’ll get some warnings and `resource mapping not found` messages, but that won’t be a problem for this exercise.

 This will install the Open Match core framework, and an evaluator (which we won’t be covering in this workshop).
-Participants can learn more about evaluators from the linked Learning Resource in the Student's Guide
+Participants can learn more about evaluators from the linked Learning Resource in the Student's Guide.

 6. **Confirm Open Match started successfully:** To confirm that the installation was successful, execute this command:
 ```
 kubectl get pods -n open-match